 Is there a vaccine available for COVID-19?

-As of January 1st, 2021, there have been two vaccines approved by the Food and Drug Administration for emergency use authorization in the United States.
+As of March 1st, 2021, there have been three vaccines approved by the Food and Drug Administration for emergency use authorization in the United States.

 Should I get the COVID-19 vaccine?

 The COVID-19 vaccine will greatly reduce your chances of getting COVID-19 and will ensure that if you do get the virus, you will have only mild symptoms or none at all.

 No, the COVID-19 vaccine is being offered at no cost.
 You may, however be asked for your health insurance information if you are covered.
 No one will have any out-of-pocket costs.